vincentfretin/aframe-sandbox/README.md

 [https://vincentfretin.github.io/aframe-sandbox/](https://vincentfretin.github.io/aframe-sandbox/)

 Be aware it can change at any moment.
 This is my sandbox after all.
-I currently use branches of several modules, see `package.json`.
+I currently use branches of several modules, see `workspaces-install.sh`.

 Current things you can do in the environment: